Knollludger/grit/docs/code_docs/section_overview.md

 <li>md</li>
 <li>powerpoint</li>
 </ul>
-If your documentation falls out of date, please delete it.
+If your documentation falls out of date, please update or delete it.
 Misleading documentation is worse than none.

 <h1> General Guidelines </h1>
+Documentation should be concise.